one82s/ipt-api/README.md

     *** from rest_framework import filters ***
 8. Add ordering_fields to an individual View or ViewSet.
     *** see updates in views.py ***

+## Branch 10 instructions
+1. Check out branch-week10-demo branch
+2. Caching implementation can be seen in views.py